0xdefh/0xdefh.github.io/_posts/2024-03-27-Fresh off the boat - for new Blue Teamer & SOC Analyst.md

 **Surround yourself with Cyber Security folks**

-Join a community and follow people on Twitter, here are some channels, and people you need to follow
+Join a community and follow people on Twitter, here are some channels, and people you need to follow:

 **VN Cyber Security folks**

--
+- A lot of people I want to mention here but I don't have their consent, probably I'll have them list right here soon.

 **Twitter**